 Veterans Benefits – Vietnam Veterans’ Presumptive Exposure to Agent Orange

-This article is intended to make you better informed about “presumptive exposure” to Agent Orange and “presumptive diseases” associated with that exposure.
-This will help you know what is or is not required to establish service-connection for a Vietnam veteran.
+If the VA required either of these to establish certain service-connected disabilities, they probably have not followed their own rules.
+I intend for this article to make you better informed about “presumptive exposure” to Agent Orange and “presumptive diseases” associated with that exposure.
+This will help you know what you must demonstrate to establish service-connection for a Vietnam veteran.

 At the beginning, it is also important to note that it is not only Vietnam veterans who may be eligible to receive benefits for Agent Orange exposure.
-Certain Korean War veterans and “Blue Water” veterans may also have Agent Orange claims.
+Certain Korean War veterans, “Blue Water” veterans and C-123 crew members may also have Agent Orange claims.

 In Agent Orange claims, “presumptive exposure” simply means that VA’s own regulations require the VA to treat all veterans who served in Vietnam the same.
 VA must presume all Vietnam veterans were exposed to Agent Orange if they served in Vietnam sometime between January 9, 1962 and May 7, 1975.
 This means the VA does not need to determine whether the veteran was actually exposed or came into contact with Agent Orange during his service.

 Also, it does not matter how long the veteran served in Vietnam – one day or one year is treated the same.
 The VA is required to assume that all Vietnam veterans were exposed to Agent Orange.
 It does not need to look into the specific facts of each veteran’s service there.